CSUC/RDR-scripts/dataset_size_calculator/README_ENG.md

 [![ca](https://img.shields.io/badge/lang-ca-blue.svg)](https://github.com/CSUC/RDR-scripts/blob/main/dataset_size_calculator/README.md)
 [![en](https://img.shields.io/badge/lang-en-green.svg)](https://github.com/CSUC/RDR-scripts/blob/main/dataset_size_calculator/README_ENG.md)

-# Script to Calculate Dataset Size in Dataverse
+# Script to Calculate Datasets Size of dataverses in Dataverse
 For any inquiries about the code, contact rdr-contacte@csuc.cat

 ## Description
-This script calculates the total size of a dataset hosted in the Research Data Repository (https://dataverse.csuc.cat/).
+This script calculates the total size of a datasets hosted in the Research Data Repository (https://dataverse.csuc.cat/).
 It uses the Dataverse API to retrieve the size of all files associated with a specific DOI and returns the total size in bytes, KB, MB, or GB.

 ## Requirements
 - Python 3.x